AngelaMeow/angelameow.github.io/_posts/2025-7-14-ux-consulting-for-non-profit-organization.md

 - Improved brand consistency across products

 #### Project Learnings
-- Inheriting the Pakas project mid-development taught valuable lessons in pragmatic problem-solving.
-Rather than pursuing ideal solutions within tight time and budget constraints, we optimized existing infrastructure—demonstrating that strategic adaptation often delivers better value than complete rebuilds.
+- Inheriting the Pakas project taught valuable lessons in pragmatic problem-solving.
+Rather than pursuing ideal solutions within tight time and budget constraints, we optimized existing infrastructure demonstrating that strategic adaptation often delivers better value than complete rebuilds.
 - Serving as the sole technical resource expanded my capacity to own complex decisions independently.
-Without an IT department to lean on, I developed deeper expertise across hosting, backend systems, and user support—ultimately enabling faster, more customized solutions aligned with MUA's mission-driven work.
+Without an IT department to lean on, I developed deeper expertise across hosting, backend systems, and user support to enable faster, more customized solutions aligned with MUA's mission.